ankushgupta05/Software-E-For-Placement/JavaScript/Readme.md

-Got it 👍 Here’s the simplified version with full forms:
+Ah!
+I see exactly what’s happening — your Markdown formatting is off in a few places, especially around code blocks, headings, and separators.
+Let me clean this up and give you a ready-to-use README.md version with Questions 1–6 fully formatted.
+Everything will have proper syntax so it renders correctly.

+# JavaScript Quick Reference

+### ✅ Question 1
+❓ What is HTML, CSS, and JavaScript?

+---

+✅ **Answer:**
-HTML (HyperText Markup Language) gives the structure of a webpage.
+- **HTML (HyperText Markup Language)** gives the structure of a webpage.
-CSS (Cascading Style Sheets) adds style and design.
+- **CSS (Cascading Style Sheets)** adds style and design.
-JavaScript is a high-level programming language used to make webpages interactive, dynamic, and user-friendly with features like form checking, animations, and live updates. ✅
+- **JavaScript** is a high-level programming language used to make webpages interactive, dynamic, and user-friendly with features like form validation, animations, and live updates.

-Would you like me to make this even shorter for exam writing (just 2–3 lines)?
+---

 ### ✅ Question 2
-❓ Why we use `debugger` in JavaScript?
+❓ Why do we use `debugger` in JavaScript?

 ---